Molecular Basis of Cancer MS

 Admission Requirements

-For acceptance to the Master of Science Program in Molecular Basis of Cancer, the applicant must have completed a four-year, biology or chemistry-based BA/BS degree program with a preferred GPA of at least 3.00.
+For acceptance to the Master of Science Program in Molecular Basis of Cancer, the applicant must have completed a four-year, biology or chemistry-based BA/BS degree program with a preferred GPA of at least 3.0.
 All students must submit three confidential letters of recommendation, a personal statement explaining their interest in the program, a current resume or curriculum vitae, and all previous official educational transcripts.
 No standardized test is required for admission but if one has been taken, such as the GRE and MCAT, the scores should be submitted for review.
-The merit of each applicant will be evaluated by the admissions committee of the program and all qualifications, including professional experience will be taken into consideration.
+The merit of each applicant will be evaluated by the Admissions Committee of the program and all qualifications, including professional experience will be taken into consideration.

 Degree Requirements